fsantini/nimpulseq/API.md

 Appends a new block containing the given events.
 All events in a block execute simultaneously.
 The `seq[Event]` overload is provided for passing the result of `rotate()`.

+Enforces **gradient continuity**: the starting amplitude of each gradient must match the ending amplitude of the same channel in the previous block.
+Raises `ValueError` if a discontinuity is detected.
+Trapezoid gradients always start and end at 0; arbitrary gradients use their `gradFirst`/`gradLast` fields.

 ### `setDefinition`

 ```nim